Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 What the free tier includes:

 In the logging view, Bazu is the most visually stripped back of the three apps.
 No exercise icons, no notes placeholders, no stats bar — just bold exercise names, clean input fields, and your previous session data.
+The new warm-up and superset controls keep the structure available without turning the set list into a dashboard.
 For lifters looking for a minimalist workout tracker that stays out of the way during a session, this is the fastest screen to read at a glance.

 For lifters focused on long-term trends, spotting PRs and tracking progress over time is where Bazu's unlimited history pays off most.